Questions About Breast Cancer?

 - You’ll have direct contact with a full-time cancer genetic counselor.
 We encourage you to schedule a consultation for risk assessment, discussion of genetic testing, and possible screening recommendations.

 Specialized Surveillance: If you’re at high risk for breast cancer, you can receive additional breast screenings.
-We use digital mammograms, examined both by eye and with computer-assisted detection.
+We use 3D mammograms, examined both by eye and with computer-assisted detection.
 In addition, we offer breast ultrasound and high-resolution magnetic resonance imaging (MRI).